The Hedge Fund Structure Is Dead

 - on November 1st, 2010

-This post is for those of you out there looking to start your own firms and manage money for others.
+This post is for those looking to start their own firms and manage money for others.
 The hedge fund structure is still necessary for those who trade complex strategies using derivatives or illiquid assets.
-But for most of us, the stock, forex, and futures traders who go long and short the underlying, the hedge fund structure is obsolete and I’m declaring its death.
+But for most of us, the stock, forex, and futures traders who go long and short the underlying, the hedge fund structure is obsolete and I’m declaring its death for all but the largest firms above $5B in AUM (there aren’t as many as you think).

 Advances in technology, which in hindsight really weren’t that difficult, allow investment managers to trade multiple separate accounts across the same strategy at the same exact time.
 The main draw of the hedge fund structure previously was the ability for the manager to trade one account from one screen.
 The limited partnership legal structure sucks, plain and simple, it’s expensive to set up, requires many headaches along the way when adding and subtracting clients, and adversely effects the other partners when someone pulls money out or puts money in.
 Whoever thought that commingling funds was a good idea in the first place needs to be (fill in ruthless torture scenario here).
 It has caused a great deal of pain for many investors who’ve had their funds outright stolen by the general partner, had gates thrown down on the removal of their assets from the partnership, and everything bad in between.
 As I said above, the limited partnership structure serves a purpose when dealing with illiquid assets that are hard to buy and keep track of across different accounts, save for that, it serves zero purpose these days.

-Only a few years ago when I was a trader/analyst for an investment management firm up in White Plains, NY named Geller Capital Management, we used two different structures.
-There was a fund and there were separate accounts.
+Back in 2006, before I founded Surfview Capital, and then Estimize, I was an analyst for a hedge fund here in NYC named Geller Capital Management.
+We used two different structures, a fund and separate accounts.
 The fund was an archaic vehicle held over from a previous firm my boss ran.
 The strategy had changed, but the structure was still there and it was useful to some extent.
 But the majority of the money we managed was in separate accounts.
-We ran accounts as small as $100,000 and as big as $12,000,000.
+We ran accounts as small as $500,000 and as large as $12,000,000.
 They were all treated the same way.
 But at the time, the technology did not allow us to trade those accounts as easily as I can today.
 Staff was needed to allocate the correct amount of shares across the accounts.
 Portfolio tracking software (Advent) was needed to determine if those shares had been allocated correctly, it was time consuming and expensive.

 At the end of the day the allocating shares system works, it just doesn’t work well if you run a one or two man shop.
 So if you were trying to start your own firm this just isn’t the way to go, it was hedge fund structure or nothing.